 There are two main ways to get about in Kenya, by car, or by plane.
 Often it is a fair distance between your destinations if you are moving around and the roads are not quite as good as they are in the UK.
 Saying that, you get a real feel for Africa if you drive about.
 I love it.

 On this trip, we flew between our destinations as it was an easier way to travel with small children, but I would now happily have a driver, drive us about too.
-Flying is much ore expensive too.
+Flying is a much more expensive option too.

 We flew from Wilson Airport whilst in Nairobi with Air Kenya to the Maasai Mara, and Kenya Airways on our trip to the coast.
 There are other smaller airlines you may wish to investigate too.

 Whilst we were in Nairobi, we hired a driver for our whole time we were there.
 We were picked up at Nairobi airport and taken straight to accommodation, After a short nap, he drove us to all of the attractions we wanted to visit and waited whilst we were inside.
 Our driver was brilliant and had a large vehicle to cope with all our baggage and looked after us well.
-We paid about £65 a day for our driver but this varies how much you want to do.
-An airport run was about £15.
-If you would like our driver’s details, do pop me an email as he said I could pass them on to anyone interested.
+We can recommend Acacia Safaris for both trip planning and drivers who will look after you.
+We have now used them for a longer 2 week trip in 2023 and we couldn’t fault them.

 When is the Best Time to Visit Kenya?